 - We trained community members, school management committees, and religious leaders on the Community Led Total Sanitation (CLTS) approach.
 CLTS is used to stop the traditional practice of open defecation and increase access to latrines.
 We also provided trainings for households on latrine construction and maintenance.

 - To help prevent malnutrition, we trained community health workers to provide one-to-one counseling with young mothers on exclusive breastfeeding for the first six months and serving age-appropriate foods to toddlers.
 We also provided treatment and growth monitoring for malnourished boys and girls.

 - We partnered with local organizations to construct enclosures that protect wells from animals whose waste could contaminate the water.

 Children have opportunities to learn and to develop their talents, young people are equipped for the future, and families and communities support children's education.

 - We carried out awareness campaigns across Niger about the importance of girls’ education.

 - We promoted the importance of early childhood education through awareness campaigns and empowered communities to build preschools and help kids get off to an early start.

-- To improve the quality of primary education, we trained instructors on effective methods of teachings kids reading, writing, and math.
+- To improve the quality of primary education, we trained instructors on effective methods of teaching kids reading, writing, and math.
 We also trained school management committees to plan and monitor schools to ensure that educational programs are sustainable.

 Love of God and Neighbors